The Keltic Layout for the Tarot – Eden Gray Method

 The layout, even in combination with the actual cards, is an implied space to be filled in with creativity, intuition, and personal insight, and perhaps, just a touch of synchronicity.

 Note: Clicking Tarot images will open pages from my Dark Pines Photo blog, where the images were originally posted.
-Other Tarot posts can be also found on this blog site.
+Other Tarot posts can also be found on this blog site.
+Further Tarot posts are on my Asemic Tarot blog